Last Minute Review

 - Epileptic spasms = seizure type only in generalized; in focal/unknown = descriptor

-- Consciousness is a classifier for focal and unknown seizures only — generalized seizures always impair consciousness
+- Consciousness is a classifier for focal and unknown seizures only — most generalized seizures impair consciousness; myoclonic seizures are a notable exception (consciousness usually preserved)

 Epilepsy Syndromes by Age of Onset